gohanlon/swift-memberwise-init-macro/README.md

 Explicit type specification can feel redundant.
 Helpfully, Swift’s memberwise initializer infers type from arbitrary expressions.

 MemberwiseInit, as a Swift Macro, operates at the syntax level and doesn’t inherently understand type information.
-Still, many expressions which imply type from their syntax alone and are supported, including all of the following:
+Still, many expressions which imply type from their syntax alone are supported, including all of the following:

 ```swift
 @MemberwiseInit